 - Links to detailed descriptions of the editorial board; editorial policies; peer review process; and policies on Conflict of Interest, Human and Animal Rights, and Informed Consent

 - Publisher name and information about its management, qualifications, and publishing policies

 For questions about the application, please contact NLMMEDLINEapplication@mail.nlm.nih.gov.

 Once received, NLM will check that the application is complete and meets the pre-application requirements.
 NLM will communicate any inconsistencies about the application back to the applicant and, if necessary, will request print copies or electronic access to the journal content.
-If the application is complete, NLM will determine if the journal meets the scope requirements for MEDLINE.
+If the application is complete, NLM will determine if the journal meets the journal and scope requirements for the NLM Collection, as well as the scope requirements for MEDLINE.
+NLM will also take note of basic information available about the journal and article content (e.g., editorial board information, ethical policy descriptions and adherence in articles, stated aims and scope), which will be available to the Literature Selection Technical Review Committee (LSTRC) if the application moves forward to scientific quality review.
 Journals that do not pass the initial application screening are eligible to reapply in 24 months.

 NLM will ask the publisher to confirm the name of the journal’s XML provider at the time the journal is notified of its recommendation for MEDLINE.
 If the journal’s XML provider is new to PubMed, they must successfully complete the PubMed Technical Evaluation within six months of being notified of their recommendation for MEDLINE.